c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 #### Rate in the App Store

-In addition, the app will periodically ask you to rate it in the app store.
+The app will periodically ask you to rate it in the app store.
 I believe Tasker will gracefully handle these, but it is possible it will not.
-I have not been able to code to handle these because these overlays disappear when you change which app is active.
+I have not been able to code the project to handle these because these overlays disappear when you change which app is active.
 In order to code for these, I have to be able to have Tasker query for them, but they're never there when I try to have Tasker retrieve their information.

 ## Apps Required